AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

 <a id="opIdAssets_Create Or Update Asset (Assets2 path)"></a>

-Create or update an asset with a specified Id.
+Creates or updates an asset with a specified identifier.
 If the asset already exists, you can specify an If-Match property in the HTTP request header to ensure that the asset is modified only if its version matches.
 To support flexibility, on creation and update, the following rules and behaviors are executed for metadata and stream references on a given asset when that asset is from an asset type.

 ### Request
 ```text